ashasan1/gt-week17-regex-tutorial/gist-template.md

 ### Bracket Expressions

+A bracket expression is a list of characters wrapped in the '[' and ']' brackets.
+The bracket expression matches any single character in that list.
+If the starting character is the caret '^', it matches any character NOT in that list.

 ### Character Classes
 Character classes are used to distinguish between the different types of characters, like distinguishing between letters and digits.